navattic.identify({ email: user.email })

 Successful implementation requires methodical planning and stakeholder alignment.
 Rushing leads to low adoption and wasted investment.

-Step 1: Define Objectives and KPIs
+Step 1: Set Your Goals and KPIs

 Start by establishing what success looks like.
 Are you primarily trying to reduce deal cycle time, improve margin protection, increase win rates, or gain better visibility into pipeline quality?
 Set specific, measurable targets like "reduce approval time from 7 days to 2 days" or "decrease average discount from 22% to 18%."

-Step 2: Map Your Current Approval Flow
+Step 2: Map Out Your Current Approval Process

 Document your existing process in detail—every handoff, every approval, every place deals get stuck.
 Identify inefficiencies like sequential approvals that could happen in parallel, or unnecessary approval steps for low-risk deals.
 This mapping exercise often reveals surprising complexity and helps you design a streamlined future state.

-Step 3: Integrate CRM and CPQ Data
+Step 3: Connect Your CRM and CPQ Data

 Connect your deal desk platform to source systems so data flows automatically rather than requiring manual entry.
 Migrate historical deal information to establish baselines and enable trend analysis.
 Establish data governance protocols defining who owns different data types and how often information syncs.

-Step 4: Train Sales, Legal and Finance
+Step 4: Get Your Sales, Legal, and Finance Teams Onboard

 Develop role-specific training programs recognizing that each stakeholder group interacts with the deal desk differently.
 Sales reps need to understand submission requirements and how to check deal status.
 Approvers need training on evaluation criteria and how to provide feedback efficiently.